-In 2018 both male and female riders from the club competed in road races, local criterium races, cyclo-cross and the Berkhamsted Castle Revolutions Festival, in addition to competing in various Time Trial and Hill Climb events.
-We want to build on our successes in each of these areas in 2019.
+In 2019 both male and female riders from the club competed in road races, local criterium races, cyclo-cross, various Time Trial and Hill Climb events.
+We want to build on our successes in each of these areas in 2020.

 The BCC Academy ethos is to be inclusive and we welcome riders from across our membership, from seasoned competitors, to those who are new to racing, those keen on opportunities to train harder or indeed anyone who wants to find out more about what we do.
 For more information please click here to send an email to our Performance Coordinator Paul Gardner.

 The club will run performance training rides and they will be announced on our Facebook page.
 When the weather starts to warm up training rides are likely to be on Sundays from 10am at M&S Costa.

 If there is enough interest we will organise a race school at Hillingdon for coaching sessions.
 Please click here to contact Paul if you would be interested in a group coaching session.
 In previous years the coaching sessions were very popular.

 If you have an indoor trainer and need some motivation over the winter months BCC run weekly turbo training sessions.
 Contact Paul for more information.